Gamma rays as leptonic portals to energetic neutrinos: a new Monte Carlo approach: Neutrinos from leptonic processes

 \subsection{Decay of leptons and mesons}

 If a leptonic high center-of-mass interaction occurs, it could result in the production of \textit{unstable} heavy leptons or mesons, which propagate over short distances before decaying.
 The decay processes useful for our purposes are: \begin{itemize}[noitemsep,nolistsep] \item $\mu^{-} \to e^{-}+\bar{\nu}_{e}+\nu_{\mu}$ \item $\pi^{-} \to \mu^{-}+\bar{\nu}_{\mu}$ \item $\tau^{-} \to \nu_{\tau} + \text{leptons / mesons} + ...$ \end{itemize} Thus, neutrinos with different flavours and energies, with additional secondary particles, arise from the decays of muons, tauons and charged pions.
-These decays are performed in CRPropa through the development of a dedicated plug-in, that exploits some functionalities of the PYTHIA code~\cite{bierlich2022comprehensive}.
+These decays are performed in CRPropa through the development of the dedicated \href{https://github.com/GDMarco/CRPYTHIAxDecays}{\texttt{CRPYTHIAxDecays}} plug-in.
+It exploits some functionalities of the PYTHIA code~\cite{bierlich2022comprehensive}.
+The general idea of the plug-in is to perform decays according to particle lifetimes and, then, generate the products through the PYTHIA code.
+These products are re-injected in the CRPropa simulation.
+Users can also choose if to apply decay angular corrections, mostly negligible for very energetic particles.
 Physical and technical details on the decay plug-in are treated in~\ref{appDecSpec}.